jk224jv/tarotConsole/README.md

-# the-omnissiahs-tarot
+# the Omnissiah´s tarot

 ## a Training with using objects

-As a practice with the use of objects in javascript I'm writing this terminal based tarotreader.
+As a practice with the use of objects in javascript I have written this terminal based tarotreader.

 ## Installation
-NPM install, required to be run after clone.
+- 1 Clone into a local folder using $ git clone
+- 2 Run $ npm install

 ## Usage
+Run in a maximized terminal window, such as cmd.com or powershell.
+Run using $ npm start

-for fun and educational purpose only.
+Obs. for entertainment and educational purpose only!
+I take no resposibility for the predictions made.

 ## Roadmap
-- [] Make a grid in the terminal window.
+- [x] Make a grid in the terminal window.
-- [] Have a complete set of 78 tarot cards stored as an object.
+- [x] Have a complete set of 78 tarot cards stored as an object.
-- [] Have the terminal show a basic 3 card spread.
+- [x] Have the terminal show a basic 3 card spread.
-- [] Add a method to interpret the cards.
+- [x] Add a method to interpret the cards.
+- [] (Better) graphics
+- [] As a webservice?
+- [] Music?

 ## Authors and acknowledgment
-Sir Terry Pratchett
+Sir Terry Pratchett.
+The Omnissiah is from the 40k universe and are the ip of Games Workshop Limited.

 ## License
 MIT

 ## Project status
-Very early development.
-Project is being scetched out.
+Project is functional.